THE-Tobias-Hoffmann-Engineering/tsatool/README.md

   -a: Check all intermediate hashes + timestamps, not just the final one.
 ```

-When `FILENAME` already ends in `$SUFFIX` and the base file without the suffix exists, it is used insted.
+When `FILENAME` already ends in `$SUFFIX` and the base file without the suffix exists, it is used instead.
 This allows e.g. `tsatool *.tsalog`.

 Configuration variables in `tsatool` executable: